pressingspace/dmg-read-more/readme.md

 When the block is first added we could show a `Placeholder` with the post search control in it.

-This optimisation would reduce the time required for editors to add this block, and make it clearer that a post had not yet been selected.
+This optimisation would reduce the time required for editors to add this block, and make it clearer that a post had not yet been selected when a block has no `linkedPostId` attribute.

 ### 3. WP-CLI search results